 Working as patrols, this hands-on course provides adult leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.
 Upon completion, leaders should feel comfortable teaching Scouts the basic skills required to obtain the First Class rank.
-Along with Scoutmaster Specifics this course is required of all direct contact leaders registered in Boy Scout Troops and Varsity Scout Teams, in order to be considered “trained”.
+Along with Scoutmaster Specifics this course is required of all direct contact leaders registered in Scouts BSA Troops in order to be considered “trained”.

 Below is the instructor’s guide for the Venturing crew Advisor and assistant training.
 The course will provide an introduction to the responsibilities, opportunities, and resources that will ensure a successful Venturing crew leadership experience.

 NOTE: Online training modules for the Chartered Organization Representative are available in the BSA Learn Center on My.Scouting